Baron-Severin/Socrata-and-Retrofit/README.md

     }
 </code></pre>

-Now we construct the model that will be inflated with the server response.
-We do this by looking through the JSON body, and using the @SerializedName annotation to match keys to the values we intend to store them in.
-For example, this model can be used to create an object based on the following response.

-Note that within the JSON response, Location is a child object.
-We are able to access it in the same manner by creating a second model object that iself uses @SerializedName to sort the information.
-Please see the Github link for full code.

 Now we construct the model that will be inflated with the API response.
 To find out which fields you require, look through the JSON body.
 Create a variable for each field you wish to use.
 Annotate this variable with the @SerializedName() tag.
 Within that tag, enter the JSON key as a String.

-For each value, annotate the associated variable with @SerializedName(KEY), using the JSON key.

 <B>JSON Response:</B>
 <pre><code>